Sceptre/sceptre/docs/_source/docs/resolvers.rst

 command to proceed.
 Depending on how your template or Stack Config is configured, the command may or may not actually succeed using that placeholder value.

-Any command that allows these placeholders can have them disabled with a ClI option.
+Any command that allows these placeholders can have them disabled with the ``--no-placeholders`` ClI option.